This overview provides information on what crypto tokens are, what they do and also lists crypto token fields.

 Crypto Token Authorization

-For all authorized CA operations, authorization for underlying Crypto Token operations are implied.
+For all authorized CA operations, authorization for underlying Crypto Token operations is implied.
 The minimum authorization required to create a CA is authorization to "view" and "use" (or "modify") a Crypto Token.
-Since modification of PKCS#11 Crypto Tokens can change the slot mapping, the same authorization for creation and modification are required.
+Since modification of PKCS#11 Crypto Tokens can change the slot mapping, the same authorization for creation and modification is required.